csc-training/csc-env-eff/part-1/prerequisites/ssh-puhti.md

 💡 Different operating systems have slightly different CLIs and SSH clients, i.e. programs that you can use to connect to the supercomputers.

-### Connecting from Linux
+### Connecting from Linux and macOS

-💬 Laptops and workstations running Linux typically have SSH installed.
+💬 Laptops and workstations running Linux or macOS typically have SSH pre-installed.

 Find the Terminal on your computer:

 ![terminal-icon](../../_slides/img/terminal_icon1.png)

 1. Open a terminal and type (replace `cscusername` with your CSC username):